 In 1998 he formed Coolfin which includes Sharon Shannon (on occasions), Nollaig Casey, John McSharry on pipes, Graham Henderson on keyboards, Ray Fean on drums, Ronnie O’Flynn on bass and Lloyd Byrne on percussion.
 Also in 1998 they released an album Coolfin.

-More recently he has teamed up again with Andy Irvine in Mozaik, which plays a mix of Irish, Balkan and American old timey.
-He even sings Sean Uí Dhuibhir on their 2007 album Changing Trains (he sang Bean Pháidin way back in the Seventies on Planxty’s The Well Below the Valley).
+More recently he has teamed up again with Andy Irvine in Mozaik, playing a mix of Irish, Balkan and American old timey.
+He even sang Sean Uí Dhuibhir on their 2007 album Changing Trains (he sang Bean Pháidin way back in the Seventies on Planxty’s The Well Below the Valley).

-His daughter Cora Venus is a classical violinist who has been seen often on Irish television and his son Oisin is a skilled techno percussionist.
+He lives in Rathgar, Dublin, and is father to four children — Oisin, Cora Venus, Shane and Sora Chan, who are all, he says, “absolutely creative”.
+Cora Venus is a classical violinist who has been seen often on Irish television and Oisin is a skilled techno percussionist.

 The First, Emmet Spiceland, 1968

 Planxty, Planxty, 1973